Jaddevvv/Head-of-Data-101-course/README.md

 I have made datascience + analysis project.

 in /exercises
-I have created all the webscrapping python files (I prefer python over Jupyter Notebooks that is why).
+I have created all the webscraping python files (I prefer python over Jupyter Notebooks that is why).
 The results have all been extracted as CSVs under /data/results.

 in /sql
 I have created all the sequel files.